-In June 2021, the MDG hosted two sessions of Super Summer at Hannibal-LaGrange University.
-One hundred and seventy-four attended session one, and 195 joined the second session.
-Many students surrendered their lives to Christ.
+In June 2022, the Making Disciples Group hosted two weeks of Super Summer on the campuses of Hannibal-LaGrange University and Southwest Baptist University.
+More than seven hundred attended and many surrendered their lives to Christ.

-Youth Evangelism Conference (YEC)
+Youth Evangelism Conference

-In December 2020, a youth evangelism weekend was held at Second Baptist Church in Springfield.
-Ninety-five students attended in person; 275 attended virtually.
+The 2022 Youth Evangelism Conference was held at Calvary Baptist Church of Republic, Mo.
+More than 400 attended in person.
 YEC was held to inspire, instruct, and encourage students to share their faith.